 The second important item in the list is the “View” menu, where one can find all the tools essential for configuring scan results presentation options.
 You can select how the results shall be sorted, define the value in which the file and folder sizes be calculated, select the number of decimal places shown in size information, and toggle the columns or tree views.

 The latest iteration, like earlier versions, supports the Explorer context menu and drag & drop operations.
-However, there are some bug fixes, which get fixed regularly.
+However, some bug fixes get fixed regularly.
 So do remember to update it frequently.
-To do so, select “Help” and run “Check for Update…”, wait for the popup message Uncheck the “Check for updates regularly” box.
+To do so, select “Help” and run “Check for Update…”, and wait for the popup message.
+Uncheck the “Check for updates regularly” box.

 TreeSize free download

 You can download TreeSize Free from its home page.

 No, it can’t, except that it displays the size of each file.
 If you want to view the size of the folder, hover your mouse pointer over to the folder, and Windows Explorer will display the size of the folder.
 You can use third-party tools to add the size column for each folder.